Amanprakash20/Deep_Audio_Classifier/README.md

 ## How it’s set up
 Here’s a quick rundown of the project structure:

-## Deep-Audio-Classifier/
+## Deep-Audio-Classifier

-│
-├── data/               # Where the audio files live ├── models/             # Saved models
+* data/               # Where the audio files live
+* models/             # Saved models
-├── notebooks/          # Jupyter Notebooks for experiments ├── scripts/            # Python scripts for training and testing ├── results/            # Output files go here
+* notebooks/          # Jupyter Notebooks for experiments
+* scripts/            # Python scripts for training and testing
+* results/            # Output files go here
-└── README.md           # You’re looking at it :)
+* README.md           # You’re looking at it :)

 ## Getting Started
 If you want to try this out on your own, here’s how to set it up: